-171. Under Section 208 of the Voting Rights Act "[a]ny voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union."
-52 U.S.C. § 10508.

-- 172. The Voting Rights Act provides that the phrase "to vote" is to be broadly interpreted.
-52 U.S.C. § 10310(c)(1) specifies that "[t]he terms 'vote' or 'voting' shall include all action necessary to make a vote effective in any primary, special, or general election, including, but not limited to, registration, listing pursuant to this chapter, or other action required by law prerequisite to voting, casting a ballot, and having such ballot counted properly and included in the appropriate totals of votes cast with respect to candidates for public or party office and propositions for which votes are received in an election."
+- 155. Under Section 208 of the Voting Rights Act "[a]ny voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union."
+52 U.S.C. § 10508. - 156.
+The Voting Rights Act provides that the phrase "to vote" is to be broadly interpreted.
+52 U.S.C. § 10310(c)(1) specifies that "[t]he terms "vote" or "voting" shall include all action necessary to make a vote effective in any primary, special, or general election, including, but not limited to, registration, listing pursuant to this chapter, or other action required by law prerequisite to voting, casting a ballot, and having such ballot counted properly and included in the appropriate totals of votes cast with respect to candidates for public or party office and propositions for which votes are received in an election.
 52 U.S.C.A. § 10310(c)(1).
-Accordingly, a voter is entitled to receive assistance throughout the voting process and is entitled to all assistance necessary to allow the voter to make their vote effective. - 173.
-SB 1 Sections 6.04 and 6.06 conflict with Section 208 because they prevent voters from receiving assistance necessary to engage in the voting process.
+Accordingly, a voter is entitled to receive assistance throughout the voting process and is entitled to all assistance necessary to allow the voter to make their vote effective. - 157.
+SB 1 Sections 6.03 and 6.06 conflict with Section 208 because they prevent voters from receiving assistance necessary to engage in the voting process.
 Under SB 1, an assistant may only "read[] the ballot to the voter, direct[] the voter to read the ballot, mark[] the voter's ballot, or direct[] the voter to mark the ballot."
-If an assistant does anything else, including answering the voter's questions or helping the voter navigate the polling place, the assistant will have violated the Oath and be subject to criminal penalty.
-However, as the Fifth Circuit has held, Section 208's guarantee of assistance in voting is broad: "To vote,' therefore, plainly contemplates more than the mechanical act of filling out the ballot sheet.
+If an assistant does anything else, including answering the voters questions or helping the voter navigate the polling place, the assistant will have violated the Oath and be subject to criminal penalty.
+However, as the Fifth Circuit has held, Section 208's guarantee of assistance in voting is broad: "'To vote,' therefore, plainly contemplates more than the mechanical act of filling out the ballot sheet.
 It includes steps in the voting process before entering the ballot box, 'registration,' and it includes steps in the voting process after leaving the ballot box, 'having such ballot counted properly.' . . . '[C]asting a ballot' [is] only one example in a nonexhaustive list of actions that qualify as voting."
 OCA-Greater Houston, 867 F.3d at 615.
 The Oath therefore violates Section 208 by limiting the sort of assistance that may be provided to voters.

-174. Additionally, Section 208 preempts any additional restriction in state law as to who may serve as an assistant for a voter, beyond those prohibited persons named in Section 208. "[T]he VRA promises freedom of choice for voters with disabilities or who lack literacy."
+- 158. Additionally, Section 208 preempts any additional restriction in state law as to who may serve as an assistant for a voter, beyond those prohibited persons named in Section 208. "[T]he VRA promises freedom of choice for voters with disabilities or who lack literacy."
 New Ga.
 Project v.
 Raffensperger, 484 F. Supp.
 3d 1265, 1301 (N.D.
 Ga.
 2020).
-Accordingly, Section 6.06's attempt to bar assistants who have received compensation for assisting a single voter, or for assisting voters in general as the need may arise, including a provision making such assistance a crime, is preempted by federal law and unenforceable.

-175. Moreover, the State of Texas, including Defendant SOS is currently under injunction by this court to instruct local election authorities that "an eligible voter is entitled to receive assistance from a person of their choosing . . . so long as that person is eligible to provide assistance under Section 208."
+Accordingly, Section 6.06's attempt to bar any person who has received compensation for assisting a single voter, or for assisting voters in general as the need may arise, including a provision making such assistance a crime, is preempted by federal law and unenforceable. - 159.
+Moreover, the State of Texas, including Defendant SOS is currently under injunction by this court to instruct local election authorities that "an eligible voter is entitled to receive assistance from a person of their choosing . . . so long as that person is eligible to provide assistance under Section 208."
 OCA-Greater Houston v.
 Texas, No. 1:15-CV-679-RP at 8 (W.D.
 Tex.
-May 5, 2018) (Order at Doc. #84).
+May 5, 2018) (Order at Doc. #84). - 160.
+Plaintiffs are entitled to injunctive relief, as well as reasonable attorney's fees and costs.